ramesh918/hello-world/README.md

 for non relation Database:
      1. mongoDB
      2. AWS Dynamo DB
-by using the express framework can ablet to expose the APIs I can work greatly on aws lambda funcitons using the serverless framework
+by using the express framework can able to expose the APIs I can work greatly on aws lambda funcitons using the serverless framework